toastedlime/wp-attachment-importer/README.md

 * [WordPress Importer](http://wordpress.org/extend/plugins/wordpress-importer/) which is distributed under the terms of the GNU GPL v2, Copyright (C) 2013 wordpressdotorg.
 * [jQuery UI Smoothness Theme](http://jqueryui.com/themeroller/) which is distributed under the terms of MIT License, Copyright (C) 2014 jQuery Foundation and other contributors.

-== Installation ==

-1. Either a) download from the WordPress plugin repository, or b) upload the attachment-importer directory to your plugins directory.
-2. Navigate to Plugins -> Attachment Importer and activate.
-3. Go to Tools -> Import -> Attachment Importer to run.

-== Changeset ==

-= 0.5.4 =

-* Fixed issue reading namespaces in import file that casued the program not to work in FireFox and Internet Explorer
-* Moved plugin to Import menu from the Media menu.

-= 0.5.3 =

-* Added option to add five second delay between image ajax requests
-* Reformat Readme
-* Added jQuery tooltip